Dev-Mehta/100DaysOfCode/README.md

 # Data Structures and Algorithms Daily Practice
-> This is just my archive repository where I practice coding custom vector classes and other more data structure using this [study plan](https://github.com/jwasham/coding-interview-university).
+> This is just my archive repository where I practice coding custom vector classes and other more data structure using this [study plan](https://github.com/jwasham/coding-interview-university) :ninja::man_technologist:.

 ## Timeline
 - ### [Day 1 - Arrays](Day%201%20-%20Arrays/)